The best way to manage WooCommerce Subscriptions

 2. Column Support for the WooCommerce Subscriptions overview page

 Create your own personalized Admin overview pages by adding relevant columns with the Admin Columns Pro integration for WooCommerce Subscriptions.
-Options are to inline (bulk) edit, sort and/or filter information from these columns.
+Options are to inline (bulk) edit, sort, and/or filter information from these columns.
 New columns available for WooCommerce Subscription are Date, Customer, Auto-Renewal, Product, and Total Revenue.
 With these columns, you are able to expand relevant information to one overview page.
 Changing the order of columns enables more important information to show first on the overview page.

 All columns help to manage and analyze important information occurring from WooCommerce Subscriptions.
 Knowing what is going on gives you the opportunity to act.
 Resulting in more control over your business and it’s future growth.
-The new columns add more relevant information about date, auto-renewals, customer, product and total revenue to the Subscriptions overview page.
+The new columns add more relevant information about the date, auto-renewals, customer, product, and total revenue to the Subscriptions overview page.
 Below we will explain each column and its information.

-This column allows you to filter, search and edit on different dates.
+This column allows you to filter, search, and edit on different dates.
 You can choose the desired date format you need.
-This means you can find and manage all the relevant information before, after or between specific dates.
+This means you can find and manage all the relevant information before, after, or between specific dates.
 In combination with the segmentation feature, this tool becomes a very strong tool to analyze important information.
 Just save the filters and you can always analyze desired information without having to set filters each time you return.

 The column for Auto-renewal shows if subscribers will automatically renew at the end of each monthly or annual subscription, or not.